jaytee0913/revature-project-2-client/README.md

 -- Viewing the job listings they are displaying to students <br>
 -- Deleting job listings <br>
 -- Viewing career fair events to which they can RSVP <br>
--- RSVP-ing to a specific career fair event; during which they can select the specific booth they will be in during the event <br>
+-- RSVP-ing to a specific career fair event; during which they can select the specific booth they will be in during the event <br>  <br>

+## Installation/Use Instructions
+**This will be added at a future time**

 ## Development server